-Flow Graph notation for a program is defines . several nodes connected through the edges.
+Flow Graph notation for a program defines several nodes connected through the edges.
 Below are Flow diagrams for statements like if-else, While, until and normal sequence of flow.

 Mathematically, it is set of independent paths through the graph diagram.
-The complexity of the program can be defined as -
+The Code complexity of the program can be defined using the formula –

 V(G) = E - N + 2

 Where P = Number of predicate nodes (node that contains condition)